 Sights and activities

 One of my favourite trips in Skiathos is the sunset boat trip to Tsougria, a small uninhabited island a couple of miles away.
 In the summer months there are daily boat trips from the old harbour to allow visitors to enjoy the beautiful beach away from the hustle and bustle of town.
 There is also an evening trip which takes place once a week, and provides the perfect opportunity to watch the sunset over the water.
 On evenings when the trip takes place the beach bar is open and serves a small food and drink menu.
-My top tip would be to take your own snacks and drinks and enjoy a bottle of fizz on a quiet corner of the beach while the sun goes down!
+My top tip would be to take your own snacks and drinks and enjoy them on a quiet corner of the beach while the sun goes down!

 Sunset from Tsougria island